Last Updated on June 20, 2025 by George Pavlopoulos

 Acropolis, Plaka, and Monastiraki walking tour

-While this tour might sound quite similar to the previous one, the truth is it takes a wider approach.
+While this tour may sound similar to the previous one, the truth is that it takes a broader approach.
 Apart from visiting the iconic Acropolis of Athens, your guide -an archaeologist by profession- will also take you to two ancient Athenian neighborhoods.

 That said, your Athens walking tour will start from the southern slope of the Sacred Rock.
 You’ll slowly walk around the legendary monuments, and your guide will share information about the excavation processes that once took place and antiquity tales.

 After the Acropolis, you’ll walk towards Plaka, the old town of Athens that lies next to the Acropolis.
-Plaka is one of the most beautiful spots in Athens and features an interesting mix of Neoclassical architecture, local shops, and churches from the Byzantine times.
+Plaka is one of the most beautiful spots in Athens, featuring an interesting mix of Neoclassical architecture, local shops, and churches from Byzantine times.
 Although a tad touristy, Plaka feels like an open-air museum due to places like the Ancient Agora and the Temple of Winds.

 Duration: 3,5 hours